STAT545-UBC-hw-2018-19/hw01-albina23/README.md

 ## Assignment Description

 In this assignment, I will be exploring and analyzing the <a href="https://www.gapminder.org/data/">**Gapminder** dataset</a>.
-Specifically, **this assignment aims to do the following**:
+Specifically, in *this assignment* I will do the following:

-1. Setting up access to the dataset
+1. Setting up access to the gapminder dataset
 2. Exploring data frames
 3. Exploring variables and their characteristics
     - Individual statistics